 In support of crime prevention efforts, each West Georgia Technical College campus provides reports (Timely Warnings) to its College Communities concerning the occurrence of any Reportable Offense reported to either Campus Police, a local law enforcement agency or to a Campus Security Authority (CSA).
 In the event of a situation which, in the judgment of the Chief of Police, constitutes an ongoing or continuing threat of a criminal nature to the campus community, a Timely Warning will be issued under the direction and approval of the Chief of Police (or designee) through the campus e-mail system, P.A.
 System, Phone system, Written notification, or other means as appropriate.
-Timely warnings may be issued for a specific campus or the whole system if necessary.
+Timely warnings may be issued for a specific campus or system if necessary.

 Warnings are designed based on the severity of the crime, the continuing threat to the College Community and the population most likely to be at risk.
-Warnings will provide a description of the incident, where and when it occurred, a physical description of the perpetrator if available, any connection to previous reported incidents, category of individuals who may be at risk and the date and time the warning was issued.
-In the event of other emergency circumstance that, while not criminal in nature, nevertheless threatens the safety of members of the college Community, Timely Warnings may be issued through the Campus e-mail system, P.A.
-System, Phone system, written notification, or other means as appropriate.
+Timely warnings shall be provided to students and employees in a manner that is timely, that withholds as confidential the names and other identifying information of victims, and will provide protective advice that will aid in the prevention of similar occurrences.
+The Chief of Police is responsible for the content of these warnings.
+In the event of other emergency circumstance that, while not criminal in nature, nevertheless threatens the safety of members of the college Community Timely Warnings may be issued through the Campus e-mail system, P.A.
+System, Phone system, Written notification, or other means as appropriate.